 5. When your identity is verified, we shall coordinate the gathering of all information collected with respect to you in a concise, transparent, intelligible and easily accessible form, using clear and plain language with a view to responding to the specific request.
 The information may be provided in writing, or by other means, including, where appropriate, by electronic means or orally provided that your identity is proven by other means.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 6. Where the information requested relates directly or indirectly to another person, we will seek the consent of that person before processing the request.
-However, where disclosure would adversely affect the rights and freedoms of others and we are unable to disclose the information, we will inform you promptly, with reasons for that decision.
+However, where disclosure would adversely affect the rights and freedoms of others and we are unable to disclose the information, we will inform you promptly, with the reasons for that decision.

 7. Fees and Timeframe